dominikrys/dominikrys.github.io/content/posts/grafana-agent-config-kubernetes/index.md

 Despite its shortcomings, the operator is very good at two things - service discovery and Grafana Agent configuration generation.
 Below, I'll describe how to use the operator to generate the configuration for a cluster and extract it.
 The configuration can then be used in ordinary Grafana Agent deployments in Kubernetes, allowing you to modify the configuration and agent deployments in any way you like.
 For more information on how to configure Grafana Agents outside of the Grafana Agent Operator, check the [Grafana Agent Kubernetes docs](https://grafana.com/docs/grafana-cloud/kubernetes/agent-k8s/k8s_agent_metrics/).

-This solution has one downside, however.
+There's a downside to this solution, however.
 If new PodMonitors, ServiceMonitors, or Probes are added, **the operator will need to be run again** to pick up the changes and generate a new configuration.
 This may not need to happen often though, and if needed, the entire configuration-generation process can be scripted and automated.

 ## Extracting the Agent Configuration from the Grafana Operator

 1. Install the Grafana Agent Operator into your cluster by following [the documentation](https://grafana.com/docs/agent/latest/operator/getting-started/).
 The default configuration doesn't need to be modified, although I'd recommend **deploying the operator in a new namespace**.
-This will allow you to remove the operator and its associated custom resources easily once the config generation is done.
+A new namespace will allow you to remove the operator and its associated custom resources easily once the config generation is done.

     To create a new namespace in your Kubernetes cluster (using the namespace name `grafana-temp` as an example), run: